 If your chocolate friend is quite heavily built as many chocolates are, you need to be extra careful to keep an eye on his weight as he ages.
 More body weight means more stress and strain on joints, this can aggravate problems like arthritis in older dogs.
 I personally think that elderly chocolate Labradors are particularly beautiful, with their greying muzzles and kind eyes.
 Of course, you will want to make your old friend as comfortable as you can.

 I’d love to hear about your own chocolate Lab, so do drop your story in the comments box below.
-Tell us what is so special about your chocolate Labrador and why you think chocolate Labs are the best.
+Tell us what is so special about your chocolate Labrador and why you think they are the best.

 The Labrador Site Founder